Gentleman: Modern usage

 The word gentleman as an index of rank had already become of doubtful value before the great political and social changes of the 19th century gave to it a wider and essentially higher significance.
 The change is well illustrated in the definitions given in the successive editions of the Encyclopædia Britannica.
 In the 5th edition (1815), "a gentleman is one, who without any title, bears a coat of arms, or whose ancestors have been freemen."
 In the 7th edition (1845) it still implies a definite social status: "All above the rank of yeomen."
 In the 8th edition (1856), this is still its "most extended sense"; "in a more limited sense" it is defined in the same words as those quoted above from the 5th edition; but the writer adds, "By courtesy this title is generally accorded to all persons above the rank of common tradesmen when their manners are indicative of a certain amount of refinement and intelligence."

 The Reform Act 1832 did its work; the middle classes came into their own, and the word gentleman came in common use to signify not a distinction of blood, but a distinction of position, education and manners.

 By this usage, the test is no longer good birth or the right to bear arms, but the capacity to mingle on equal terms in good society.

 In its best use, moreover, gentleman involves a certain superior standard of conduct, due, to quote the 8th edition once more, to "that self-respect and intellectual refinement which manifest themselves in unrestrained yet delicate manners."
 The word gentle, originally implying a certain social status, had very early come to be associated with the standard of manners expected from that status.
 Thus, by a sort of punning process, the "gentleman" becomes a "gentle-man".

-In another sense, being a gentleman means treating others, especially women, in a respectful manner and not taking advantage or pushing others into doing things they don't wish to do.
+In another sense, being a gentleman means treating others, especially women, in a respectful manner and not taking advantage or pushing others into doing things they do not wish to do.
 The exception, of course, is to push someone into something they need to do for their own good, such as a visit to the hospital, or pursuing a dream they have suppressed.